chips1chip/Calculator/README.md

 # Calculator
-calculator to perform basic mathematical operations
+calculator to perform basic mathematical operations using switch case